racket/racket/racket/src/README.txt

    run `configure` again (with no arguments) in a "local" subdirectory to create a build for the current platform.

+For Racket-on-Chez, an additional flag is needed:

+ * `--enable-scheme=SCHEME`, where SCHEME is a path to a Chez Scheme build directory.
+Chez Scheme must be built there already for the current platform, and a cross-compiled Chez Scheme will be created in the same directory.

-Some less commonly needed `configure` flags:
+Some less commonly needed `configure` flags for traditional Racket:

  * `--enable-stackup`, if the target platform`s stack grows up.